+арріі ediate nous ng require ppiles.

-PROPERTY TYPE
+PROPERTY TYPE PROPERTY TYPE

 Size of Household Bedsits OAP's One Bed Flat or Bungalow OAP's Bedsits One Bed Flat Two Bed Flats Two Bed Houses Three Bed Flats/ Houses Four Bed House

-One Adult Over 60 •• 0 0
+One Adult Over 60 00 00

-Two adults Over 60
+Two adults Over 60 00

-One Adult •••
+One Adult 00

-Two Adults (° °
+Two Adults 00

-Household With one child Under 12 months (° °)
+Household With one child Under 12 months 00

+Household with

-Household with one child over 12 months •••
+one child over 12 months

-Household with two children same sex ••• 00
+Household with two children same (°) (° °

-Household with two children different sexes Both under 7 (• • • 00
+Household with two children different sexes Both under 7 · • • 0 0

-Household with two children different sexes One over 7 ••
+Household with two children different sexes One over 7 0 0

-Household with three children ••
+Hous ehold with three children 00

-Household with four plus children 00 0.0
+Household with four plus children 0 0 000

-- $\stackrel{\Lambda}{\smile}$ Ground floor Sheltered and OAP designated properties will be considered for someone with a proven medical need for a ground floor accommodation. - \swarrow A two or three bedroom house will be let to a family in greatest need for that size of accommodation including the provision of a garden. - $\frac{1}{\sqrt{2}}$ Bedroom deficiency points will also be awarded if the bedroom is very small based on the standards used to assess Statutory Overcrowding e.g a bedroom between 50-70 sq. ft. is suitable for one child up to 10. - $\stackrel{\wedge}{\searrow}$ Properties with three bedrooms and two living rooms will be considered to be 4 bedroom and offered to those in the greatest need.
+- Ground floor Sheltered and OAP designated properties will be considered for someone with a proven medical need for a ground floor accommodation. - Non-Sheltered one-bedroom bungalows will be allocated to applicants' aged 55 or over. - Overcrowding points will also be awarded if a bedroom is very small based on the standards used to assess Statutory Overcrowding e.g. a bedroom between 50-70 sq. ft. is suitable for one child up to 10.
+You may only be allocated a property with larger bedrooms. - Properties with three bedrooms and two living rooms will be considered to be 4 bedroom and offered to those in the greatest need. - One child under 12 months does not qualify for a bedroom need

-11. WHERE DUES THE COUNCIL HAVE PROPERTIES?
+11. WHERE DOES THE COUNCIL HAVE PROPERTIES?